ibexa/documentation-developer/docs/pim/install_remote_pim.md

 ## Implement services

 Replace the default services that process product data with services that check in the configuration, which product data engine should be used.
-The example implementation provides the following services that replace the ones used in the local PIM.
+The example implementation provides the following services that replace the ones present in the local PIM package.
 You can modify them to suit your needs.

 - AssetService, used to get assets assigned to a product.